Nir-Aderet/Assembler-Compiler/README.md

 - The ".am" file which contains the source code after the pre-assembler phase, where macros are handled.
 - The ".object" file which includes the machine code and has a unique format.
 - The "externals" file which is created if there is an extern command.
 This file provides information on all the addresses of external-info-words.
 - The "entries" file is generated if there is an entry command.
-It contains information on an entry assigned sign.
+It contains information on all entry assigned signs.